foofeh/hugo-theme-massively/exampleSite/content/post/multi-image-pin-cheatsheet.md

 3\.
 Select "Create a Carousel" when prompted.

 <center><h3> Carousel Editor </h3> </center>
-Similar to the Collage editor, Pinterest allows you to rearrange images, add text and your logo, and more.
+Similar to the Collage Editor, Pinterest allows you to rearrange images, add text and your logo, and more.

 <center><img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/CarouselEditor.gif" width="40%" height="40%"></center>
 <center><i>Above is my finished carousel: I added text to each panel & changed the aspect ratio.</i></center>